freeskylier/lier/Translating-Lantern.md

 ![lantern on transifex](https://www.evernote.com/shard/s209/sh/d2b67dcd-c1c0-420c-87e5-0f374b0b714d/a1aa1697af0dc827888cc81559bc1780/deep/0/Lantern%20localization.png)

-If you're not already a Transifex user you can easily [signup](https://www.transifex.com/signup/).
+If you're not already a Transifex user you can easily [sign up](https://www.transifex.com/signup/).
 It's totally free for any translator, and they generously provide their full toolset to open source projects like Lantern.
 Their tools are quite intuitive to use, and they provide a nice [overview](http://support.transifex.com/customer/portal/articles/972120-introduction-to-the-web-editor).

 The [Lantern Project](https://www.transifex.com/projects/p/lantern/) on transifex lists the status of all the languages.
 To translate just select your language and get started.
 If your language is not list there then just hit 'Request Language' and the admins will get it created.